Wijiji

 Wijiji is an Ancestral Puebloan great house and archaeological site located in Chaco Canyon, in New Mexico, United States.

+Overview

-Comprising just over 100 rooms, it is the smallest of the Chacoan great houses.
+Comprising just over 100 rooms, Wijiji is the smallest of the Chacoan great houses.
 Built between AD 1110 and 1115, it was the last Chacoan great house to be constructed.
 Somewhat isolated within the narrow Chaco Wash, it is positioned 1 mile from Una Vida.